BOARD OF DIRECTORS

 Dr. Tweed also serves on the board of the Sequoia Natural History Association and lectures frequently on subjects related to the history and natural history of California.
 He was a featured speaker at the recent National Park Institute organized by the University of California, Merced.
 Together with his wife Frances, he resides in Three Rivers.

-Since 2009, Kim has contracted with the Sequoia Parks Foundation and now manages communications and the fundraising efforts.
+Since 2009, Kim has contracted with the Sequoia Parks Foundation and now manages communications, operations, and the fundraising efforts.
 She has also provided support to various nonprofits coordinating grant proposals for state water bond grants including the California Prop 50, Integrated Regional Water Management Program and the Consolidated Grant, which brought $1.7 million to Point Reyes National Seashore Association and Tomales Bay Watershed Council for the Giacomini wetlands 550-acre restoration project.

 Teri Van Huss is a child of the Southwest and the outdoors – born in Texas, raised in Arizona, grew to adulthood in northwestern New Mexico, and landed in Visalia, California in 1994, her husband’s home.
 Teri’s work life has included bookkeeping/accounting, office administration, word processing and report production in the fields of agriculture, archaeology and biology, general environmental consulting.